Last Updated: Feb 24, 2023

 Under HCQIA, state boards of medical examiners and health care entities are required to report to the U.S. Department of Health and Human Services (HHS) all adverse actions that affect a physician’s clinical privileges for longer than 30 days or a physician’s license.
 HCQIA also requires that medical malpractice payers report all payments made on behalf of a physician.

-Subsequent regulations promulgated by HHS, 45 CFR §60.1 et seq., formally created the NPDB, which became operational in 1990.
+Subsequent regulations promulgated by HHS, Title 45-Public Welfare., formally created the NPDB, which became operational in 1990.
 The Bureau of Health Workforce of the Health Resources and Services Administration (HRSA), an HHS agency, administers the NPDB.

 What is Reportable to the NPDB?